 - Course Website: All lecture slides will be posted on Quercus before the lecture.
-Additional announcements may be made on Quercus, as well, so please check the course website regularly. - Textbook & Course Readings: Textbook readings (Bowman, W.D., Hacker, S.D., Cain, M.L.
-Ecology - 4th edition.
-Sinauer Associates, Inc.) will be announced at least one week before each lecture and will broadly follow the tentative lecture schedule that is outlined below.
+Additional announcements may be made on Quercus, as well, so please check the course website regularly. - Textbook & Course Readings: Textbook readings (Bowman, W.D., Hacker, S.D., Cain.
+Ecology - 5th edition.
+Sinauer Associates, Inc.) will be announced one week before each lecture and will broadly follow the tentative lecture schedule that is outlined below.
 Additional readings from the primary literature will also be assigned at times.
-Lectures will be used to reinforce and discuss the assigned readings, as well as to introduce some additional concepts and examples that may not be covered in the textbook, so it is to your benefit to come prepared and complete all readings before each lecture (cf. also 'Evaluation: Online quizzes').
-Students are responsible for knowing both the lecture material and all assigned readings. - Textbook website: Sinauer offers a website accompanying the textbook at https://ecology4e.sinauer.com/.
+Lectures will be used to reinforce and discuss the assigned readings, as well as to introduce some additional concepts and examples that may not be covered in the textbook.
+So it is to your benefit to come prepared and complete all readings before each lecture (cf. also 'Evaluation: Online quizzes').
+Students are responsible for knowing both the lecture material and all assigned readings. - Textbook website: Sinauer offers a website accompanying the textbook at (https://learninglink.oup.com/access/bowman5e).
 Here, you will find chapter summaries, hands-on practice problems, flashcards for studying, additional readings and many other things.
 You are encouraged to use this resource for studying, but be aware that (a) not everything that is in the textbook is covered in the course, and (b) lectures provide additional information that is not covered by the textbook.